 That spirit now lives on in an endowment Fairweather left behind to support future veterinarians.
 It provides scholarships and a professional white coat to every student who has completed the rigorous first year of veterinary school.

-To help ease the financial burden faced by students and graduates of the College of Veterinary Medicine, there are numerous scholarships established and new ones being set up almost daily.
+To help ease the financial burden faced by students and graduates of the School of Veterinary Medicine & Biomedical Sciences, there are numerous scholarships established and new ones being set up almost daily.

 Carl B. King Foundation Deanship in Veterinary Medicine

 The Carl B. and Florence E. King Foundation of Dallas has generously funded the first and only chair of its kind in a major university.
-This may be used at the discretion of the Dean of the College of Veterinary Medicine & Biomedical Sciences to support teaching, research, facilities improvements, service, and professional development activities of the college.
+This may be used at the discretion of the Dean of the School of Veterinary Medicine & Biomedical Sciences to support teaching, research, facilities improvements, service, and professional development activities of the school.